westonganger/spreadsheet_architect/README.md

 SpreadsheetArchitect.to_csv(data: data, header: false)

 # These return a ruby object that can be further manipulated
-# These methods may also be used on models/classes
+# They may also be used on models/classes
 SpreadsheetArchitect.to_axlsx('package', {data: data, headers: headers}) SpreadsheetArchitect.to_axlsx('sheet', {data: data, headers: headers}) SpreadsheetArchitect.to_rodf_spreadsheet(data: data, headers: headers)